Small Charcuterie Board (Charcuterie Board For Two)

 Can you make a charcuterie board for two ahead of time?

-When life gets too busy, sometimes you need all the help you can get to prepare your charcuterie board ahead of time.
+When life gets too busy, sometimes you need all the help you can get to prepare your simple charcuterie board ahead of time.

 The easiest way to make your cheese board ahead of time is cutting all of your meats and cheeses into servable slices then storing them in a plastic bag or container until ready to serve.